Back to Blog

 Any business that discusses patient health information over the phone needs a HIPAA-compliant system.
 This is not limited to hospitals.
 The most common small businesses affected include:

 Dental offices.
 Patients call to describe pain, discuss treatment plans, confirm insurance, and schedule procedures.
 Every one of those calls contains PHI.
 A dental practice answering 150 calls per month through a non-compliant AI receptionist generates 150 potential violations.
+If you are weighing options here, the best AI phone system for a dental office comparison walks through which platforms can actually sign a BAA.

 Therapy and counseling practices.
 Therapists handle some of the most sensitive PHI in healthcare.
 A new patient calling to describe their reason for seeking therapy is disclosing mental health information.
 A HIPAA-compliant AI answering service for therapists is not optional for these practices.

 Medical and chiropractic offices.
 Appointment scheduling, symptom triage, prescription refill requests, and insurance verification all involve PHI.
 Practices that use AI receptionists for after-hours call handling need those systems to be compliant around the clock, not just during business hours.
+The same BAA-first rule applies to a chiropractic practice's AI receptionist, where intake calls routinely capture injury history and treatment details.

 Veterinary clinics.
 While HIPAA technically covers human health information, many states have veterinary privacy laws, and client billing information is still subject to data protection requirements.
 Veterinary practices increasingly adopt the same compliance standards as human healthcare for liability protection.

-The Five Compliance Frameworks That Actually Matter
+The Compliance Frameworks That Actually Matter

 HIPAA governs the handling of protected health information in the United States.
 Any AI system processing patient calls must comply.